anujteotia/RobotFramework-Selenium-POM/README.md

 * Update pip `pip install -U pip` to ensure latest version is used
 * Install robotframework-browser and python requests from the commandline: `pip install robotframework-browser` and `pip install requests`
-* Install the node dependencies: run `rfbrowser init` in your shell
+* Install the node dependencies: run `rfbrowser init`

 >if `rfbrowser` gives error, try `python -m Browser.entry init`